thomas-roos/aws-greengrass-lite/README.md

 ### Running Greengrass Lite

-For these examples greengrass is installed in the ~/gglite_testing folder.
+For these examples, greengrass is installed in the ~/gglite_testing folder.
 This can be changed to suit your system.
 The settings shown will process the config.yaml and populate the config folder with pre-processed versions.
 If you change config.yaml you will need to delete the preprocessed files.